gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy felt more comfortable with these, since pretty much everything in Halley was built the same way.

-"An' what about those?" she asked eagerly, pointing at a nested set of asymmetric gears as Wales carefully repacked everything.
+"What about those?" she asked eagerly, pointing at a nested set of asymmetric gears as Wales carefully repacked everything.